DIPLOMA IN COUNSELLING PSYCHOLOGY

-Diploma in Counselling Psychology is offered from our Dublin City Centre location (South Great George’s Street, Dublin 2) and from our campus in Dundrum, Dublin 16.
+Diploma in Counselling Psychology is offered from our Dublin City Centre location (South Great George’s Street, Dublin 2).

 This event has been approved for CPD credits for members of the Psychology Society of Ireland.

 9 CPD credits for members of the Psychological Society of Ireland.

-The aim of Diploma in Counselling Psychologye is to introduce learners to the basic concepts involved in the clinical practice of Counselling Psychology.
+The aim of Diploma in Counselling Psychology is to introduce learners to the basic concepts involved in the clinical practice of Counselling Psychology.
 The intention is to provide each participant with an enjoyable and engaging entry-point to a complex and multi-faceted subject area.